ApplefaceLisa/WebDev/JavaScript/DataStructures/readme.md

       property | what does it describe
       -------- | ---------------------------------
-      data | stores a value.
+      element | stores a value.
       next | points to the next node in the list.

     - Linked List methods